connorboyd/BoydReyndersFitzpatrickPaper/mergeCollections.md

 Stream will eliminate the need for intermediate collection variables/memory and it will allow for lazy evaluation.

+This further removes bulk from programs by delaying the evaluation of an expression until it is needed.

 >Is that true?
-It sounds kind of like monads
+It sounds kind of like monads.
+(I think, monads still confuse me)
 Maybe we could incorporate that.

-This further removes bulk from programs by delaying the evaluation of an expression until it is needed.

 Additionally, lazy evaluation avoids repeating the same evaluation, which can reduce run time by an exponential factor.